 The Disneyland Resort theme parks are still closed and cruising is expected to be the last aspect of the company to resume.
 COVID-19 has greatly impacted the Disney company and other companies worldwide.
-We’ve seen lots of layoffs in various other hotels and theme parks, and now a large number of layoffs are coming to Disney World.
+We’ve seen lots of layoffs in various other hotels and theme parks, followers by a large number of layoffs in Disney World.

 In a statement by Josh D’Amaro, current Chairman of Disney Parks, Experiences, and Products, posted on the Disney Parks News Twitter account, D’Amaro notes that due to “the prolonged impact of COVID-19 on [Disney’s] business, including limited capacity due to physical distancing requirements and the continued uncertainty regarding the duration of the pandemic — exacerbated in California by the State’s unwillingness to lift restrictions that would allow Disneyland to reopen — [Disney] has made the very difficult decision to begin the process of reducing [their] workforce at [their] Parks, Experiences and Products segment at all levels.”

-Up to this point, Disney had kept many non-working Cast Members on furlough since April, while paying their healthcare benefits.
-D’Amaro’s notice states that approximately 28,000 domestic employees will be affected by these layoffs, 67% of which are part-time.
+Up to that point, Disney had kept many non-working Cast Members on furlough since April, while paying their healthcare benefits.
+D’Amaro’s notice stated that approximately 28,000 domestic employees would be affected by these layoffs, 67% of which were part-time.

-In a letter sent to employees from D’Amaro, the Chairman notes that he believes “the heart and soul of [Disney’s] business is and always will be people.”
-He says that they initially hoped the pandemic would be short-lived and that things would return to normal quickly, but that has not been the case, and, as a result, they are now forced to reduce the size of their team “across executive, salaried, and hourly roles.”
+In a letter sent to employees from D’Amaro, the Chairman noted that he believes “the heart and soul of [Disney’s] business is and always will be people.”
+He said that they initially hoped the pandemic would be short-lived and that things would return to normal quickly, but that has not been the case, and, as a result, they are now forced to reduce the size of their team “across executive, salaried, and hourly roles.”

-D’Amaro notes that “this is the only feasible option [they] have in light of the prolonged impact of COVID-19 on [Disney’s] business.”
-The letter also indicates that appointments with affected salaried and non-union hourly employees will be scheduled over the next few days, and that Disney will be beginning the process of discussing the next steps with unions today.
+D’Amaro noted that “this is the only feasible option [they] have in light of the prolonged impact of COVID-19 on [Disney’s] business.”
+The letter also indicated that appointments with affected salaried and non-union hourly employees would be scheduled in the coming days, and that Disney would be beginning the process of discussing next steps with unions.